Electron pumping in the strong coupling and non-Markovian regime: A reaction coordinate mapping approach: Model

 with energies $\epsilon(t)$, $\epsilon_{k,\nu}$, tunnelling amplitudes $t_{k,\nu}(t)$ and where $d$ and $c_{k,\nu}$ are fermionic operators of the system and bath $\nu\in \lbrace L,R\rbrace$, respectively.
 We assume the Hamiltonian of the system and also its interaction with the bath have a periodic time dependence of the form

 where $\Omega$ is the driving frequency.
 It is related to the period $T$ by $\Omega = 2 \pi / T$.
 The parameter $\phi$ is the driving phase of the central dot and $a_0$ and $a_{\nu}$ are the driving amplitudes.
-We want to study the situation where both baths are at equal chemical potential $\mu$ and inverse temperature $\beta$.
+We want to study the situation where both baths are at equal chemical potential $\mu$ and inverse temperature $\beta$ and the system is in the Coulomb-blockade regime.
 Contrary to the case of no driving, where no transport occurs, the time dependencies in the Hamiltonian are able to produce a net matter current between the two reservoirs.
 We will refer to this transport of electrons at zero bias as \emph{electron pumping}.
 A sketch of the model is shown in Fig.~\ref{Fig:Maps}a.

 To fully characterise the model, the spectral density (SD) of the reservoirs, defined by

 must be parametrised.
 The SD contains all the information about how the system and the bath are coupled.
 A structure-less SD (e.g. flat form) usually allows for a Markovian treatment of the reservoirs due to the fast decay of its associated correlation functions, while a more structured SD (e.g. strongly peaked around a specific frequency) demands a more elaborate treatment.